nicholas-yjtang/interview/programming/debug/README.md

     }
 ```

-Modify the code to display the numbers in increasing order.
+Modify the code to display the numbers in increasing order in each new line.
 For example
 0\
 0,1\
 0,1,2\